openSUSE/libstorage-ng/doc/compound-actions.md

 *  Mount /dev/sda1 at /
 *  Add mount point / of /dev/sda1 to /etc/fstab

-Instead of this four commit actions, we can summarize them in an unique compact action easier to read for the final user:
+Instead of these four commit actions, we can summarize them in an unique compact action easier to read for the end-user:

 * Create primary partition /dev/sda1 (20.00 GiB) for / with ext4